mrcloudchase/averagejoeslab/docs/intro.md

 **Milestone**: Publish your research and mentor another community member

 **Completing the Research Cycle:**
-- **Week 13-14**: Write up your perceptron journey: from literature review to XOR solution
+- **Week 13-14**: Write up your complete research journey: from perceptron to the training problem discovery
+- **Key insight to share**: The difference between architectural solutions and practical implementation methods
-- **Community contribution**: Create a tutorial showing others how to implement perceptrons
+- **Community contribution**: Create a tutorial showing the evolution from perceptron → MLP concept → backpropagation training
-- **Week 15-16**: Mentor a newcomer through their first perceptron implementation
+- **Week 15-16**: Mentor a newcomer through this same discovery process
-- **The flywheel continues**: Your mentee might discover new limitations and innovations!
+- **The flywheel continues**: Your mentee might explore modern training methods like Adam optimization or discover new architectural limitations!
-- **Next cycle**: You're now ready to tackle more complex papers like LeNet-5 (1998) or modern architectures
+- **Next cycle**: You're now ready to tackle papers that built on backpropagation, like LeNet-5 (1998) or explore other "known but untrainable" architectures

 ## The Research Engineering Flywheel